Tom Sawyer (Ohio politician)

-Thomas Charles Sawyer (born August 15, 1945) is an American politician who represented his hometown of Akron, Ohio on all levels of government for nearly fifty years.
-Previously, he served in the United States Congress, in the Ohio Senate, in the Ohio House of Representatives and as the Mayor of Akron.
-He is a Democrat.
+Thomas Charles Sawyer (August 15, 1945 – May 20, 2023) was an American politician of the Democratic Party.
+During a career that spanned five decades, he represented his hometown of Akron, Ohio, across multiple levels of government.
+He was a member of the Ohio House of Representatives from 1977 to 1983, the Mayor of Akron from 1984 to 1986, a member of the United States House of Representatives from 1987 to 2003, and a member of the Ohio Senate from 2007 to 2016.

 Early life

 Sawyer was born in Akron, Ohio.
-After graduating from Buchtel High School in Akron, Sawyer received a bachelor of arts degree from the University of Akron in 1968.
+After graduating from Buchtel High School in Akron, Sawyer received a Bachelor of Arts degree from the University of Akron in 1968.
 He also joined the Alpha Phi chapter of Phi Kappa Tau fraternity.
-Later, Sawyer earned a master of arts degree from Akron in 1970.
-He worked as an English teacher before seeking political office.
+Later, Sawyer earned a Master of Arts degree from Akron in 1970.
+He worked as an English teacher in Cleveland before seeking political office, winning a seat in the Ohio House of Representatives in 1977.

 Mayor of Akron

-In November 1983, Tom Sawyer defeated the incumbent Republican Mayor of Akron, Roy Ray, in a close election.
+In November 1983, Sawyer defeated the incumbent Republican Mayor of Akron, Roy Ray, in a close election.
 Sawyer was the first Democrat to be elected Mayor of Akron in over 18 years.
 No Republican has held the mayor's seat in Akron since Sawyer upset Ray in 1983.

 On December 20, 1984, during Sawyer's first year as mayor, an explosion at the Akron Recycle Energy System plant caused the deaths of three people.
 Sawyer helped manage the aftermath of the tragedy and assisted in the investigation.
-Speaking to the New York Times, Sawyer noted that S&W Waste, of Kearny, N.J., had sent the Akron plant waste materials containing highly flammable chemicals on the day of the explosions.
+Speaking to the New York Times, Sawyer noted that S&W Waste, of Kearny, New Jersey, had sent the Akron plant waste materials containing highly flammable chemicals on the day of the explosions.

-During his time as mayor he was arrested for a DUI.

 United States Congress

-Sawyer successfully ran for US Congress in the 1986 midterm elections and took office on January 3, 1987.
+Sawyer successfully ran for a seat in the U.S. Congress in the 1986 midterm elections and took office on January 3, 1987.
 He would then serve eight terms in Congress.

-Congressman Sawyer gained notoriety as Chairman of the House subcommittee overseeing the 1990 census.
-He made national news with his study of the 1990 census and subsequent determination that it had failed to count at least 2 million black Americans.
-Sawyer and others then attempted to readjust the census figures to include a more accurate count of black Americans and the US population as a whole.
-These efforts were met with stiff opposition.
-When the Secretary of Commerce refused to adjust the census totals, Congressman Sawyer called the decision a "gerrymander on a national scale."
+Congressman Sawyer gained notoriety as Chairman of the House subcommittee overseeing the 1990 U.S. census.
+He made national news with his study of the 1990 census and subsequent determination that it had failed to count at least two million black Americans.
+Sawyer and others attempted to readjust the census figures to include a more accurate count of black Americans and the U.S. population as a whole, but their efforts were opposed.
+When the Commerce Secretary Robert Mosbacher refused to adjust the census totals, Congressman Sawyer called the decision a "gerrymander on a national scale."
+The national undercount in 1990 was eventually estimated to exclude around 1.6% of the population.

 Notable votes

 In 1993, Sawyer voted for President Bill Clinton's federal budget bill.

-Sawyer voted against the Welfare Reform Act of 1996.

-He also voted against the impeachment of President Clinton.
+He voted against the Welfare Reform Act of 1996.
+Sawyer also voted against the impeachment of President Clinton.
 On the House floor during this debate, Sawyer quoted Sir Thomas More in defense of Clinton and in condemnation of the Congressional impeachment proceedings.